kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 Setting or not setting the field will cause the following behavior for both apply and non-apply operations:

-- If the fieldManager option is set for the request (for example through kubectl), it always takes precedence
+- If the fieldManager option is set for the request (for example through kubectl), it will get used as manager
-- If the newly introduced `manager` field is set in the received request, it will get used as manager
+- If the newly introduced `fieldManager` field is set in the received request, it will get used as manager
-- If none of the two options match, the fieldManager will default to the user-agent as it currently does
+- If both of the  two options are set and do not match, the request will get rejected.

-This means, adding the field will only introduce another step for defaulting the fieldManager.

-Another option would be, to fail the request if both the field and the fieldManager option are set to different values (like kubectl currently does when setting a different namespace (through `--namespace`) than defined in the manifest file).
-This might cause more issues with compatibility so the first implementation would stick to the flow outlined above.

 An example of setting the field would be: